E-commerce Product Matching Tool

 How It Works

-- Filter Results: Applies similarity threshold to identify matches
+- Filter & Output: Applies similarity threshold and streams results to dataset

 Input Parameters